0xKitsune/Foundry-Vyper/README.md

 # Foundry x Vyper

-A Foundry template to compile and test Vyper contracts (inspired by [Foundry-Yulp](https://github.com/ControlCplusControlV/Foundry-Yulp-Template)).
+A Foundry template to compile and test Vyper contracts.

 ```
                        ,,,,,,,,,,,,,                        ,,,,,,,,,,,,